D3XX3R/starred/README.md

 - [qTox/qTox](https://github.com/qTox/qTox) – qTox is a chat, voice, video, and file transfer IM client using the encrypted peer-to-peer Tox protocol.
 - [rizinorg/cutter](https://github.com/rizinorg/cutter) – Free and Open Source Reverse Engineering Platform powered by rizin
 - [robbert-vdh/yabridge](https://github.com/robbert-vdh/yabridge) – A modern and transparent way to use Windows VST2, VST3 and CLAP plugins on Linux
-- [rolandoislas/LightHost](https://github.com/rolandoislas/LightHost) – A simple VST/AU, crossplatform host for OS X, Windows, and Linux that sits in the menubar.
 - [royshil/obs-cleanstream](https://github.com/royshil/obs-cleanstream) – CleanStream is an OBS plugin that uses AI to clean live audio streams from unwanted words and utterances
 - [sdatkinson/NeuralAmpModelerPlugin](https://github.com/sdatkinson/NeuralAmpModelerPlugin) – Plugin for Neural Amp Modeler
 - [shadps4-emu/shadPS4](https://github.com/shadps4-emu/shadPS4) – PlayStation 4 emulator for Windows, Linux and macOS written in C++